AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 ### Using Screens Player {#screens-player}

 To view the content as on an actual screen, you can download the player and set it up locally.
+AEM Screens as a Cloud Service will then deliver the content to your player

 #### Generate a Registration Code {#registration-code}